- Public Works & Utilities

 The Village Hall Park is located in the center of the Village next to the Fox River.
 The extensive grassy area affords visitors with ample space for picnicking walking, or relaxing.
 The park also contains two functioning rain gardens.

 Located on the Fox River, it is a prime fishing spot, attracting many visitors to the Village.
-The park is used by many local groups such as the Public Library's summer programs, River Rhythms summer concert series, and Full Moon 4 Miler.
+The park is used by many local groups such as the Public Library's summer programs, River Rhythms summer concert series, and Movies in the Park.
 The park has a stage with lighting and electrical for special events.
-A canoe/kayak launch is located here with paddle sport rentals expected to open May 19, 2017.

 625 S. First Street